Gravitational lensing of gravitational waves: universal characteristics of strongly lensed memory waveforms: Gravitational lensing effect

 If the time delay between some pair of images is shorter than the operating period of the interferometer, interference would happen and the beat pattern will be observed \cite{Hou:2019dcm}.
 To get the expression for interference, one simply adds up Eqs.~\eqref{eq-lgw-td-mm} and \eqref{eq-lgw-td-s}.
 For example, for a SIS lens, if there are two images at $\vec\x_+$ and $\vec\x_-$,

 One can derive similar expressions for the point-mass model.

 Now, a comment is in order.
-One shall realize that in the geometric optics limit, the lower frequency modes still exist, but their contribution to the total lensed signal is very small and thus can be ignored.
-This is particularly true for the strong lensing effect of the oscillatory components of the gravitational wave, which peak at high frequencies.
+One shall realize that the low frequency modes of the \emph{oscillatory} components of the gravitational wave are much weaker than the high frequency ones.
+So although they are also lensed and the geometric optics approximation does not hold for them, their contributions to the lensed waveform are negligible.
 Therefore, Eqs.~\eqref{eq-lgw-td-mm} and \eqref{eq-lgw-td-s} are independent of a frequency cutoff $\omega_c$.
 However, this will not be the case for the lensed memory waveform, as to be discussed in the following.